Tom Cotton: Iran

 Cotton defended the letter amid criticism that it undermined Obama's efforts, saying, "It's so important we communicated this message straight to Iran...
 No regrets at all... they already control Tehran, increasingly they control Damascus and Beirut and Baghdad and now Sana'a as well."
 He continued to defend his action in an interview with MSNBC by saying, "There are nothing but hardliners in Iran.
 They've been killing Americans for 35 years.
 They kill hundreds of troops in Iraq.
 Now they control five capitals in the Middle East.
-There are nothing but hardliners in Tehran and if they do all those things without a nuclear weapon, imagine what they'll do with a nuclear weapon."
+There are nothing but hardliners in Tehran, and if they do all those things without a nuclear weapon, imagine what they'll do with a nuclear weapon."

 Cotton received extensive financial support from pro-Israel groups due to his opposition to the Iran nuclear deal and for his hawkish stance toward Iran.
 Several pro-Israel Republican billionaires who contributed millions of dollars to William Kristol's Emergency Committee for Israel spent $960,000 to support Cotton.

 In July 2018, Cotton introduced the Iran Hostage Taking Accountability Act, a bill that would call for the president to compose a list of Iranians that were "knowingly responsible for or complicit in...the politically-motivated harassment, abuse, extortion, arrest, trial, conviction, sentencing, or imprisonment" of Americans and have those on the list face sanctions along with enabling the president to impose sanctions on their family members and bar them from entering the United States.
 Cotton stated that Iran had not changed much since 1981 and called for Americans to avoid Iran and its borders as there were "many friendly countries in the region that you can visit where you'd be safer".

 In May 2019, Cotton said that in the event of a war with Iran, the United States could easily win in "two strikes.
 The first strike and the last strike".
 He said there would be a "furious response" by the United States if there was any provocation from Iran.

+In March 2026, Cotton called the joint U.S.-Israeli military action against Iran a necessary move to "put an end to Iran's 47-year campaign of terror and revolutionary violence once and for all".